Wondering if it’s worth claiming medical expenses for equipment on your taxes? The answer is yes!

 Additionally, depending on the product you use, you may be able to claim the Medical Information Plan deduction for “amounts paid to a plan that keeps medical information in a computer data bank and retrieves and furnishes the information upon request to an attending physician.”

 With so many possible deductions for medical equipment, it’s smart to determine how itemizing could potentially help you cut the cost of aging or reduce the financial burden of being a caregiver.
-Consult a tax professional and IRS Publication 502 for the most current list of eligible deductions to determine if you qualify.
+It’s always best to consult with a tax professional and IRS Publication 502 for the most current list of eligible deductions to determine if you qualify.

 This information is not intended as a substitute for professional financial, accounting, tax or legal consultation; it is provided “as is” without any representations or warranties, express or implied.
-Always consult professionals when you have specific questions about any financial matter.
+Remember to always consult professionals when you have specific questions about any financial matter.